cdalvaro/docker-salt-master/README.md

 explicitly setting this variable to an empty string: `SALT_API_USER=''` if you are going to use an `LDAP` server.

 As a security measure, if `SALT_API_SERVICE_ENABLED` is set to `True` and you don't disable `SALT_API_USER`, you'll be required to set `SALT_API_USER_PASS`.
-Otherwise, initialization will fail and your Docker image won't work.
+Otherwise, the setup process will fail and your container won't work.

 `SALT_API_USER_PASS_FILE` env variable is available to provide the password via a file.
-This is useful when using docker secretes.
+This is useful when using Docker secretes.
 More info about how to configure secrets can be found in the subsection [_Working with secrets_](#working-with-secrets).